Ernst Leonard Lindelöf

 Ernst Leonard Lindelöf (/sv/; 7 March 1870 – 4 June 1946) was a Finnish mathematician, who made contributions in real analysis, complex analysis and topology.
 Lindelöf spaces are named after him.
-He was the son of mathematician Lorenz Leonard Lindelöf and brother of the philologist Uno Lorenz Lindelöf.
+He was the son of mathematician Lorenz Leonard Lindelöf, whose chair he would eventually succeed through his cousin Edvard Rudolf Neovius, and brother of the philologist Uno Lorenz Lindelöf.
+He founded the Finnish school of function theory, which achieved lasting international renown.

 He was secretary of the Finnish Society of Science and Letters (societas scientiarum Fennica) in its centenary year, 1938.

 Biography

+Early life and education

+Lindelöf was born in Helsingfors into a mathematical family: his father Lorenz Leonard Lindelöf was professor of mathematics at the University of Helsinki, and just over a decade later that same chair passed to his cousin Edvard Rudolf Neovius.
+When Lindelöf succeeded his cousin at the age of 33, he completed a remarkable mathematical dynasty spanning three generations of the same family.
+His brother Uno Lindelöf became a professor of English philology.

+Lindelöf showed an early talent for mathematics and decided as a schoolboy to follow his father's path.
 Lindelöf studied at the University of Helsinki, where he completed his PhD in 1893, became a docent in 1895 and professor of Mathematics in 1903.
-He was a member of the Finnish Society of Sciences and Letters.
+He retired in 1938.